DataHenHQ/documentations/source/how_tos.rst

       }

       # get all output records matching the search query
+      # notice that page number is always 1 since we handle the output batch using "last_id"
       records = find_outputs('foo_collection', query, 1, per_page)

       # exit loop when there are no more output records to process
       break if records.nil? || records.count < 1

-      # keep track of the current page
+      # optional: keep track of the current page
       page_counter += 1

       # iterate the output records
       records.each do |record|
-        # save the lastest processed output "_id", we will use it to request the next page
+        # save the lastest processed output "_id" so we can use it to request the next page
-        last_id = data['_id']
+        last_id = record['_id']

         # process the output record here ...
       end